-Virtuality is a concept that emerged as a result of the confluence of digital image technologies with older analogue media and computer-mediated telecommunications networks.
-The 'virtual' component of digital media is comprised of the Internet and the World Wide Web; immersive, three-dimensional, and spectacular image technologies; and screen-based multimedia and animation.
+It is a concept that emerged as a result of the confluence of digital image technologies with older analogue media and computer-mediated telecommunications networks.
+The 'virtual' component of digital media comprises the Internet and the World Wide Web; immersive, threedimensional, and spectacular image technologies; and screen-based multimedia and animation.

+Telepresence:

-Telepresence: The potential for digital media to affect our sense of presence is significant.
+The potential for digital media to affect our sense of presence is significant.
 We get the potential to live in two distinct settings simultaneously as a result of digital media: the physical environment in which our body is positioned and the conceptual or interactional space in which we are present through the medium's use.